telerik/blazor-docs/components/radiogroup/overview.md

 ## Label Position

-The RadioGroup component provides two ways to render the labels of the radio buttons - *before* or *after* the buttons themselves.
+The RadioGroup component provides two ways to render the labels of the radio buttons - *before* or *after* the radio buttons.
 [Read more about the Blazor RadioGroup label position]({%slug radiogroup-label-position%}).

 ## Appearance Settings